frontendbabel/frontendbabel.github.com/src/documents/articles/svg-fallback-and-modify/index.html.md

 At the end it opens a demo page which demonstrates SVG and PNG working.

-This is the simpliest scenario when no files were being modified.
+This is the simplest scenario when no files were being modified.
 But the most interesting thing happens if you have `config.json` file to initiate the transformations.

 For example, you can define a default color to paint the icons: